lukaemon/mission-sae/README.md

 - ghost grads

 Have mixed feeling about these tweaks and compensations.
 I'm not in a position to worry about last few percent optimization hacks yet.
 I bet few months later the recipe would be very different.

+--

+Trained 32k and 128k SAE with improved training loop.